Materials needed for wet on wet watercolor set up:

 ~ Jars to hold the paint~

-Little, little baby food juice jars to hold the paint
+Little, little baby juice jars to hold the paint

 ~Painting Boards~

 These boards were cut from a single sheet of plywood some fourteen years ago.
-They measure 11×20 inches and have rounded edges.
-They have not warped.
+They measure 15×20 inches and have rounded edges.
+They have been soaked with water and paint and not warped.

 ~Paint Brushes~

 A large flat brush for yourself and one for each child.
 Look for the one inch flat brush about 8 or 9 inches long.
 A good paintbrush is a very worthy investment and if not left to soak in water, will last for 15 plus years.
 My brushes, above, have soaked in water and lost all their enamel paint which I removed as soon as it began to chip off.
-They are at least fourteen years old and were made in Germany, you can find them here.
+They are at least fourteen years old.
+You can find brushes here.

 ~ Paint~

-Paint: Stockmar paints are associated with wet on wet painting because they are so beautiful and true and will make secondary colors with mixing.
+Paint: Stockmar paints are used with wet on wet painting because they are so beautiful and true and will make secondary colors with mixing.
 The colors you see below are :

 Ultramarine*